FraserR1188/plant-plates/README.md

 ![Before user has logged in on mobile](plantplates/static/images/README/mobile-navbar.png)

 - This is what the nav bar looks like before the user logs in on a mobile.
+- This a burger menu which expands when touched.

 ![After nav bar desktop-tablet](plantplates/static/images/README/tablet-desktop-after-log-in.png)